 During the summer of 2019, Yan was the first SES student to work on content development for the new elective Statistics, Computation and Applications.
 Her research interests in robust distributed learning, corruption detection on networks, mechanism design, and graph signal processing, as well as her teaching experience, allowed her to make foundational contributions to the early course development.

 Dimitris first worked on the MicroMasters program by helping as forum moderator in the 6.86x Machine Learning course in the summer of 2019.
 In the summer and fall of 2020, Dimitris conducted live recitations for learners from Uruguay, who are currently enrolled in 6.431x through the IDSS educational partnership with the UTEC Programa en DataScience.
 His experience as a TA for classes in machine learning, deep learning and probability theory, is proving to be very beneficial to our online learners.
 In summer 2021, Dimitris moved to the Aeronautics and Astronautics program at MIT.

 During the summer of 2020, Hanwei pioneered a second cohort of learners from Peru who were enrolled in the Micromasters through the IDSS educational partnership with Aporta.
 His extensive knowledge and experience in data analysis projects brought both thought-provoking theoretical exercises and practical hands-on coding sessions to the live weekly recitations that he conducted.
 A passion for teaching also led him to explore new ways to engage the learners in the digital setting.
 In addition, he consulted the very first cohort of Aporta students on their NGO data analysis projects.

-A new addition to the MicroMasters team since the summer of 2020 when he served as TA for 6.431x Probability—the Science of Uncertainty and Data, and conducting live recitations for a third cohort of Peruvian learners, enrolled in the MM through the IDSS educational partnership with Aporta.
+Max has been with the MicroMasters team since the summer of 2020 when he served as TA for 6.431x Probability—the Science of Uncertainty and Data.
+Max conducted live recitations for a third cohort of Peruvian learners, enrolled in the MicroMasters through the IDSS educational partnership with Aporta.
 He has developed interesting instructional material, exercises, and live polls for these sessions, in collaboration with other recitation instructors.
 His interest and knowledge in statistics led to high quality content in his teaching.
 Currently Max works with Uruguay learners who are taking 6.419 Data Analysis: Statistical Modeling and Computation in Applications.
 He designs recitation content that encompasses theory and practical applications to enrich the course experiences.